ga-wdi-lessons/porting-sinatra-to-rails/readme.md

 3. The application then either doesn't recognize the route (error) or it does recognize it(route) and sends it to a controller.

-4. Once the request hits the controller, it's then going to query the database through Active Record(the model) for the information specified in the controller.
+4. Once the request hits the controller, it's then going to employ a model (which will be using ActiveRecord in our case).

+5. The model, using ActiveRecord, will be used by the controller to generate  an ActiveRecord object to query the database  for the information specified in the controller.
+The ActiveRecord object then stores the results of the query.

+6. The ActiveRecord object then returns all the data it so helpfully grabbed from the database to the controller.

-5. Once the controller has the information from the model that it needs it sends it to the view
+7. Once the controller has the information from the model that it needs, it sends it to the view.
+The view is fed the objects (i.e. data & instance variables) by the controller and grabs the appropriate rendered view template.

-6. The view takes the objects from the controller and sends a response to the user.
+8. The rendered view is sent by the controller as a **response** to the user **request**.

 Let's take a look at some rails code.